Filecoin (FIL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Filecoin Price Prediction for 2025–2050

-According to your Filecoin price prediction, the value of FIL is expected to change by 238.64%, reaching a price of 9.5529USD by 2050.
+According to your Filecoin price prediction, the value of FIL is expected to change by 238.64%, reaching a price of 9.2176USD by 2050.

 Short Term Filecoin Price Prediction For Today, Tomorrow, This Week, and 30 Days